 Currently, the dumbvm system will panic and crash if the TLB fills up with valid entries.
-We will change this so that the kernel will not panic.
+Change this so that the kernel will not panic in this situation.
 If kernel needs to add a new entry to the TLB and the TLB is full, the kernel should simply overwrite one of the existing entries with the new entry.
-A simple way to do this is to use the tlb_random function to allow the hardware to choose a random entry to be overwritten.
-The vm_fault function is responsible for managing the TLB, so you should be able to implement this part of the assignment with very small changes to that function.
+A simple way to do this is to use the tlb random function to allow the hardware to choose a random entry to be overwritten.
+The vm_fault function is responsible for managing the TLB, so you should be able to implement this part of the assignment with some small changes to that function.

-Furthmore, in the dumbum virtual memory system, all three address space segments (text, data, and stack) are both readable and writable by the application.
-For this assignment, you should change this so that each application's text segment is read-only.
+Furthmore, in the dumbvm system, all three address space segments (text, data, and stack) are both readable and writable by the application.
+For this assignment, you should change this so that each application's text/ segment is read-only.
 Your kernel should set up TLB entries so that any attempt by an application to modify its text section will cause the MIPS MMU to generate a read-only memory exception.
-In this way, we can ensure that the process does not accidentally overwrite its own text segments.
+Thus, we cannot ensure that the process does not accidentally overwrite text segments.

 Finally, the assignment includes building a simple physical page allocator.
-Currently, the kernel uses a bump allocator to provide pages, without implementing any kind of freeing.
-The system runs out of memory very quickly even when lightly loaded.
-We will implement a bitmap-based allocator that allows non contiguous memory allocation and we will implement kfreepages to free pages allocated to processes so that when a process terminates its pages are added back to the pool of available pages to be reused amongst new processes.
+Right now the kernel essentially uses a bump allocator to provide pages, without implementing any kind of freeing.
+The system thus runs out of memory very quickly even when lightly loaded.
+We will build a bitmap-based allocator that allows us to run indefinitely.